TamimiGitHub/faa-sam-demo/010-Env-Setup.md

    ```
 1. From terminal, run sam `sam run`

 1. Navigate to the sam web UI.
-Note you can get the URL from the cloudformation output
+Note you can get the URL from the Event Output

    ![SAM Web URL](./img/sam_web_url.png)

-   Note: Make sure you access the web UI on port 8000 `http://${SAMWebUIEndPoint}:8000`
+   Note: Make sure you access the web UI on port 8000 `http://${host_endpoint}:8000`

 1. You can now interact with the Solace Agent Mesh WebUI